 PNC does not have an actual photo pit so you need to just stand in the aisle at the first row.
 Walking down there with my photo pass made all the waiting worth it.

-By the time we made to the photo pit, it was all worth it.
 Being front row was so awesome even if it was just for three songs.

 Dirty Heads was scheduled to come on at 8:05.
 They made their way on stage a few minutes after the set time.